APPENDIX A: Cavendish Community Primary School Curriculum

 - Design and Intent

-Our curriculum seeks to be creative and allows pupils' talents to shine.
+Our curriculum is designed and intended to be creative and allow pupils' talents to shine.
 We present it to the children through a series of questions and enrich their learning with trips to relevant sites in our local area and beyond, and through having visitors come in to school.
-We have designed our curriculum to deliver our key aims, which are:
+We use the national curriculum and supplementary studies to deliver our key priorities, which are:

 - that our children will acquire the knowledge, skills and understanding to be fluent in the core areas of reading, writing and mathematics – these are the foundations on which their educational success can be built;